mpewlx9/Udacity/Project1/readme.md

 ## Data Analysis
 ## Summary Results
 ## File Descriptions
-Readme
+Jupytor notebook:
-Jupytor notebook: It has the code and output to explore data and complete the analysis.
+ - It has the code and output to explore data and complete the analysis.
 Data:
  - survey_results_schema
  - survey_results_public.
 The file size is too big to be uploaded into Github.
 You can download the file from Stack overflow website.